nogsantos/dev-ansible-vagrant/README.md

 On Host

-Ssh keys must be generated and hosted in `src/keys` dir.
+SSH keys must be generated and hosted in `src/keys` dir.

 ### Generate ssh keys